im95able/Rea/README.md

 ### variation 2 : controlled_slot_list
 Objects which you erase are not destroyed, only "marked" as empty, so they can be reassigned to in the future.
-If you are storing objects which themselves are holding some resources (e.g. a pointer to some allocated memory) this could be problematic, beacuse you won't be able to release that memory until the entire SlotMap is destroyed or another value is assigned to that object.
+If you are storing objects which themselves are holding some resources (e.g. a pointer to some allocated memory) this could be problematic, beacuse you won't be able to release that memory until the entire SlotList is destroyed or another value is assigned to that object.

 To solve that issue, `rea::controlled_slot_list` is introduced.
 Its second template argument is a functor, which returns a value to be assigned to all empty slots (it's defaulted to a `rea::get_empty` functor which returns a default constructed object).